ernesto-jimenez/gocompatible/README.md

   gocompatible [command]

 Available Commands:
-  dependents  List all packages we can find depending on the given package test        Run tests for all depending packages
+  dependents  List all packages we can find depending on the given package diff        Compare what depending packages break between two diffent revisions test        Run tests for all depending packages

 Flags: